lilisbeit/Targeted-Flu-Vaccination-Outreach/README.md

 ## Modeling
 A [baseline logistic regression model](https://github.com/lilisbeit/vaccine-learning/blob/main/baseline-model.ipynb) produced a ROC-AUC score of 0.76 on both the training and test sets.

 After feature engineering to reduce the number of columns, a final logistic regression model had a ROC-AUC score of 0.78 for the test and train sets.
-Feature engineering and modeling can be viewed in the [final model notebook](http://localhost:8888/notebooks/final-model.ipynb), as can the other models tested.
+Feature engineering and modeling can be viewed in the [final model notebook](http://localhost:8888/notebooks/final-model.ipynb).

 I also tested a Decision Tree model, a bagged Decision Tree, a Random Forest, an XGBoost model using the 'gbtree' booster, an XGBoost model using the 'dart' booster, and a Support Vector Machine.
 None improved on the performance of the Logistic Regression model, so I selected this as my final model.
+All models tested can be found in the [final model notebook](http://localhost:8888/notebooks/final-model.ipynb).

 ## Conclusions